jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 1. In the project side panel, click the `manifest.yml` file.

 1. In both the **host** and **name** fields, enter the same unique host name.
-**Note**: This name must be unique through all of Bluemix, so include your a in the host name.
+**Note**: The host name must be unique through all of Bluemix.
 ![Change the host and name entries in the manifest.yml file][1]

 1. Click **File**, and then click **Save**.

 1. Click the status area in the Run Bar.
-Click **+**, and then review the contents of the Configure Node.js Application Deployment window.
+Click **+**, and then review the contents of the Edit Launch Configuration window.
 ![The dropdown menu in the Run Bar][33]
  * Make sure that the information about the organization and space are as you expected.
  * Make sure that the displayed host and application name match the contents of the `manifest.yml` file
- * Make sure the check box that is next to "Save to manifest file: /manifest.yml" is selected.

 6. Click **SAVE**.